AdamRehmanML/portfolio-hugo/content/en/post/creditcardfraud.md

 ---
 weight: 4
-featured_image: ""
+featured_image: "images/creditcardfraud.jpg"
 tags: ["Data Science", "Machine Learning", "Gradient Boosting"]
 title: "Detecting credit card fraud"
 ---

-## Fraud Detection

 This project explores the detection of financial fraud in credit card transactions using machine learning techniques.
 The code and experiments in this repository leverage Kaggle's [Credit Card Fraud Dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud) to build and evaluate a fraud detection model.
-The full source code and details are available in the [GitHub repository](https://github.com/username/fraud-detection).
+The full source code and details are available in the [GitHub repository](https://github.com/adamrehmanml/fraud-detection).

 ### Overview